 Top Things Impacting LA CRE Market

-Three city council members have proposed to targe discriminatory rent practices for an apartment or residential income landlords.
+Three city council members have proposed to targe discriminatory rent practices for apartment or residential income landlords.
 This new proposal would [1] prohibit inquiring about a prospective tenant’s failure to pay rent or bills during the COVID-19 emergency period, prior or current participation in a rental assistance program, eviction history, or credit history [2] require landlords to disclose in writing to prospective applicants the screening criteria they use to evaluate and select tenants and landlords would also be required to tell rejected tenants why they were not successful in renting the unit (source: The Eastside March 9, 2022).

 These draconian rules will prohibit landlords from evaluating prospective tenants based on the renter’s application history, or upon any related information received.
 Therefore, the tenant’s financial history, credit report, or criminal information would be invalid.
 This in itself would take away the right of the landlord to properly screen its tenant while forging the tenant’s ability to pay rent.